dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_ui_customization-->

-To customize the UI of the DHIS2 application you can insert custom Javascript and CSS styles through the *files* resource.
-The Javascript and CSS content inserted through this resource will be loaded by the DHIS2 web application.
+To customize the UI of the DHIS2 application you can insert custom JavaScript and CSS styles through the *files* resource.
+The JavaScript and CSS content inserted through this resource will be loaded by the DHIS2 web application.
 This can be particularly useful in certain
 situations: